MILO DE PRIETO

 I do

-At the core of my work is a conviction: quality of life is not an abstraction, it is biological.
-The human brain has structural needs—sleep, rhythm, focus, belonging, and meaning—that are as essential as food or air.
-When these needs are honored, life becomes liveable, purposeful, and creative.
+The human brain has structural needs—sleep, rhythm, focus, belonging, and meaning.
+When these needs are met, people experience clarity, stability, and creative capacity.
 When neglected, no amount of wealth or success can compensate.
 My passion is to design systems—educational, artistic, organizational—that make these needs visible and achievable in daily life.

 Conceptual Thinking